atsign-foundation/noports/docs/ssh-no-ports/guides/installs-at-scale.md

 ubuntu@f5040633c8a0:~$
 ```

-You are now logged into the container and if you need root access can use the password you chose to `sudo -s`
+You are now logged into the container.
+If you need root access, you can use the password you chose to `sudo -s`

 {% embed url="https://asciinema.org/a/645698" %}

-Good luck using this outline for your own environment.
+Feel free to adapt this outline to your specific needs and share your improvements back with the community.